To diagnose anemia, your doctor will likely ask you about your medical history, perform a physical exam, and order blood tests.

 Watch for drug interactions.
 Tell your doctor if you are being treated for another condition.
 For example, calcium supplements interfere with iron absorption, so it is best to take them at different times of the day.

-The body absorbs iron best when taken in a mildly acidic medium, so taking iron with a half-glass of orange juice or with vitamin C is helpful.
+The body absorbs iron best when taken in a mildly acidic medium, so taking iron with a half-glass of orange juice or with vitamin C may be helpful.